The Right and Wrong Way to Sell Gift Cards for Cash

-Buyers can have problems trying to purchase gift cards through eBay as well.
+Buying gift cards through eBay can leave you vulnerable to scams as well.
 For example, scammers might use a stolen credit card to purchase a Starbucks gift card and then sell the gift card on eBay.

 A Better Way to Get Cash for Your Unwanted Gift Cards Online

-If you want to exchange your gift cards for cash online, but you still want to be protected against scammers, there are websites designed to help.
+If you want to exchange your gift cards for cash online, but you also want protection against scammers, there are websites designed to help.

 In both cases, buyers and sellers both have built-in protections to prevent scammers from taking advantage.

-For example, gift card buyer site Cardpool.com offers buyers a one-year guarantee on the value of their cards while sellers can feel comfortable knowing that they are receiving their money from a highly respected company, not a stranger on a website.
+For example, gift card buyer site Cardpool.com offers buyers a one-year guarantee on the value of their cards.
+Sellers feel comfortable knowing that they're receiving their money from a highly respected company, not a stranger on a website.